 pyee is a rough port of node.js’s EventEmitter.
-It’s missing a number of methods, but implements the basics.
 Unlike its namesake, it includes a number of subclasses useful for implementing async and threaded programming in python, such as async/await as seen in python 3.5+.

 You can install this project into your environment of choice using pip install pyee